 PLOS maintains one certificate of deposit with an original maturity in excess of three months with a bank that is pledged as security for its office lease.
-At December 31, 2022, the restricted investment amounted to \$175,976.
+At December 31, 2023, the restricted investment amounted to \$175,976 and carried at cost plus accrued interest.